Ellen Chickering 1943-2020

 - info not available

-She has sung numerous roles in opera including Amelia in Ballo in Maschera, Minnie in La Fanciulla del West, Tosca in Tosca, Vanessa in Vanessa, Arabella in Arabella, Leonora in Il Trovatore and Leonora in La Forza del Destino, Donna Anna in Don Giovanni, Anna Bolena in Anna Bolena, and Elizabetta in Maria Stuarda.
-She has sung with Boston Academy of Music, Kansas City Lyric Opera, Santa Fe Opera, Commonwealth Opera and the Connecticut Concert Opera.
+She sang numerous roles in opera including Amelia in Ballo in Maschera, Minnie in La Fanciulla del West, Tosca in Tosca, Vanessa in Vanessa, Arabella in Arabella, Leonora in Il Trovatore and Leonora in La Forza del Destino, Donna Anna in Don Giovanni, Anna Bolena in Anna Bolena, and Elizabetta in Maria Stuarda.
+She sang with Boston Academy of Music, Kansas City Lyric Opera, Santa Fe Opera, Commonwealth Opera and the Connecticut Concert Opera.

-Her orchestra repertory is extensive and varied.
-She has sung numerous performances of Verdi's Requiem and Beethoven's Ninth Symphony as the soprano soloist as well as Strauss' Vier Letzte Lieder, Britten's War Requiem, Handel's Messiah, Vaughn Williams' Sea Symphony and Dona Nobis Pacem.
-She has recorded Vanessa with the National Philharmonic of the Ukraine for Naxos records.
-She has sung with the Portland (ME) Symphony, the Minnesota Orchestra, the Colorado Springs Symphony, the Civic Symphony of Boston and the Boston Philharmonic.
+Her orchestra repertory was extensive and varied.
+She sang numerous performances of Verdi's Requiem and Beethoven's Ninth Symphony as the soprano soloist as well as Strauss' Vier Letzte Lieder, Britten's War Requiem, Handel's Messiah, Vaughn Williams' Sea Symphony and Dona Nobis Pacem.
+She recorded Vanessa with the National Philharmonic of the Ukraine for Naxos records.
+She sang with the Portland (ME) Symphony, the Minnesota Orchestra, the Colorado Springs Symphony, the Civic Symphony of Boston and the Boston Philharmonic.

-Ms. Chickering has made four concert tours to Japan where she sang with the Shinsei Nihon Symphony and the Telemann Chamber Orchestra among others..
-She has been program director of PORTopera's Maine's Emerging Artists for the most immediate past seasons and directs the Opera Workshop at USM.
+Ms. Chickering made four concert tours to Japan where she sang with the Shinsei Nihon Symphony and the Telemann Chamber Orchestra among others..
+She was the program director of PORTopera's Maine's Emerging Artists for the most several seasons and directed the Opera Workshop at USM.

 "Ellen Chickering did nothing that could be considered anything less than sensational.
 It is an enormous voice, but perfectly placed so that it has surprising flexibility and never seems out of control."